 - 9 x Heerenveen (1203)

-Yarn kits for the original Prism Blanket are available from Caro’s Atelier (NL/EU) and Deramores (UK).
+Yarn kits for the original Prism Blanket are available from Caro’s Atelier (NL/EU).
 Scheepjes Color Crafter is a double knit (DK) weight, 100g/300m per ball premium acrylic yarn, and is available from Wool Warehouse (International), Caro’s Atelier (NL/EU), and many other Scheepjes stockists.

 My Prism Blanket colors